francistor/yaas/doc/readme.md

 Yaas is built in scala and Akka.

-Yaas starts up as a process with multiple "Handlers", each one being an Akka Actor, which may be registered to receive certain types of Diameter/Radius messages and also send Diameter/Radius messages.
+Yaas starts up as a process with multiple "Handlers", each one being an Akka Actor, which may be registered to receive certain types of Diameter/Radius messages and also are capabe to send Diameter/Radius messages.
 Handlers inherit from the "yaas.server.MessageHandler", but may include any code and of course thus perform any action, such as connecting to a database, invoke REST services or whatever.